techiepenman/Evaluate-a-news-article-with-NLP/README.md

 Practice using module bunlers specifically Webpack and perform configurations to bundle all assets.
 Getting familiar with Sass and service workers.
 API call from the server side and update UI on the client side.

 ## Install
 Fork or clone the repository.
-Install npm the root directory where the project is located.
+Install npm in the root directory where the project is located.
 By doing that, all the dependencies associated with this project will be installed.

 ## API Key
 The project will need to make a call to MeaningCloud Sentiment Analysis API to post and receive data.
-For security reasons the API key is not provided in this project so you will need to get the credentials from MeaningCloud.
+For security reasons, the API key is not provided in this project so you will need to get the credentials from MeaningCloud.
-Once the key is obtained, simply create a new variable named apiKey in the index.js on the server side.
+Once the key is obtained, simply create a new variable named apiKey in the index.js on the server side and assign the api key to that.

 ## Run
 The app can be executed from the command line.
 Depends on what environment you like to run the app, the command would be as such: